 Doctorate in Accounting

 Getting a doctorate in accounting consists of a rigorous application process and high barriers for entry.
-The rewards for students who want to pursue their doctorate in accounting can be great, however, and offer access to jobs that are otherwise difficult to attain.
-Getting a doctorate in accounting online is possible, but most doctorate programs tend to require in-person learning and visits to a campus to work with educators.
+The rewards for students who want to pursue their doctorate in accounting can be great.
+They offer access to jobs that are otherwise difficult to meet.
+Getting a doctorate in accounting online is possible.
+Most doctorate programs include in-person learning and visits to a campus.

-There are two accrediting bodies for accounting programs: Accreditation Council for Business Schools and Programs (ACBSP) and Association to Advance Collegiate Schools of Business (AACSB).
-When comparing ACBSP vs AACSB, you’ll find that the AACSB is a more prestigious accreditation whereas the ACBSP is a broad accreditation that provides legitimacy to schools with two-year programs.
+There are two accrediting bodies for accounting programs within business schools: Accreditation Council for Business Schools and Programs (ACBSP) and Association to Advance Collegiate Schools of Business (AACSB).
+The AACSB is a more prestigious accreditation.
+The ACBSP is a broad accreditation that provides legitimacy to schools with two-year programs.

-The AACSB is over 100 years old and has accredited some of the most well-known and highly regarded schools in the U.S. and around the world.
-Even though the AACSB has its origins in the early part of the 20th century, it has stayed abreast of changes and is a thoroughly modern accrediting body.
-There are many AACSB accredited online schools which ensures that students can access the same quality of accounting education online as students who attend the best schools in person.
-Overall, students who attend an AACSB accredited school online or in person can be assured that they’re being taught practices and standards that the public and employers recognize.
+The AACSB is over 100 years old.
+It has accredited some of the most well-known and highly regarded schools in the U.S. and around the world.
+The AACSB has its origins in the early part of the 20th century.
+It has stayed abreast of changes and is a thoroughly modern accrediting body.
+There are many AACSB accredited online schools.
+They ensure that students can access the same quality of accounting education online as students who attend the best schools in person.
+Online students who attend an AACSB accredited school can trust they are receiving standards that the public and employers recognize.

 Certified Public Accountant (CPA)